intoinside/intoinside.github.io/_posts/2023-12-26-memcopy-with-relocation.md

 Stack page is restored to page 1 and then original stack pointer is taken from $FE and restored to original value.
 Lastly, interrupt are reactivated.

+This can be a valid alternative if you have to be quick.
+It is only available on Commodore 128 because the relocation of the pages is managed by the MMU.
+The price to pay is greater implementation complexity.